 The Cons of Episodic Migraine

-I genuinely feel awful for people who suffer from horrific migraine symptoms day in and day out.
-I literally cannot imagine it.
+I genuinely feel awful for people who suffer from horrific migraine attacks day in and day out.
+I literally cannot imagine the toll it takes.
+I am so glad there is a community like this one to support everyone in that situation, and long may it live!

 The stigma of episodic migraine

-Episodic migraine is generally described as less than 15 days of migraine experience per month.
-That feels chronic enough for sure, but...a lot of the world believes (not necessarily here, but the sting of worry remains):
+An episodic migraine pattern is generally described as experiencing less than 15 days of head pain per month.
+That feels chronic enough for sure, but...much of the world believes (not necessarily here, but the sting of worry remains):

-Those things are comparators that have some edge of truth to them.
-But that doesn't mean our individual experience of migraine is less worthy of conversation.
+Those comparisons have some edge of truth to them.
+But that doesn't mean our individual migraine experience is less worthy of conversation.

 The challenges of life with unpredictable attacks

-Experiencing migraine now and then actually does have some drawbacks. (!)
+Experiencing episodic migraine attacks now and then actually does have some drawbacks. (!)
 Yes, I dared say it.
-We have fewer data points to help us find a solution.
+Because our symptoms are less frequent, we have fewer data points to help us find a solution.

 This should be good, yes.
-Fewer days of pain and distress.
-Less aura days.
-That is not just good, it's excellent!
+Fewer days of pain, distress, and fewer days of aura is not just good, it's excellent!
 This is especially true for food-related triggers.
 No denying it.
-And I wouldn't want to trade.
+And I wouldn't want to trade my current pattern.
 Not for a second.

 Overcoming the "lucky one" label